denvermullets/joberino-portal-api/README.md

 Try running `brew postgresql-upgrade-database` and that should fix the error.

+If you're running on a mac and encounter a permissions error with chromedrive, possible solutions can be found here: https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

 Create a `.env` file in the root directory and inside of it put your email and pw for LinkedIn.
 This is just stored locally.

 ```